owentechnologist/asciiArtServerWithCache/README.md

 ### https://github.com/redis/redis-py
 ### https://redis-py.readthedocs.io/en/stable/

-## You can start the program with no cached data in Redis by adding an additional argument:
+## You can start the program with no ascii art cached data in Redis by adding an additional argument:

 <code>
 python3 aas.py clean